dateracz/juniors-homework/README.md

 Vyplníme následovně:
 ```
-√ What name would you like to use for the application? · chat-ui
+√ What name would you like to use for the application? · apps/chat-ui
 √ Which stylesheet format would you like to use? · css
 √ Which E2E test runner would you like to use? · none
 √ Which bundler do you want to use to build the application? · webpack